nkholski/phaser-tiled-extras/README.md

 A demo is up at: http:/dev.niklasberg.se/phaser-tiled-extras/example

 Current features:
 Feature|Description
 -------|-----------
 Triggers|Triggers are defined in an Object layer called "Triggers".
-Tileset properties|Set collision by collideUp etcetera Image layers|Stuff like parallax and properties such as opacity/alpha
+Tileset properties|Set collision by collideUp etcetera Image layers|Stuff like parallax and properties such as opacity/alpha All features will be available as stand-alone plugins and as part of the full phaser-tiled-extras plugin.

 Maybes:
 * More types of objects